TalalAlha/SeniorProject/Frontend/README.md

 ---

-## Internationalization (i18n)
+## Internationalization

-The app supports **English** and **Arabic** via i18next.
-Language is detected from browser settings and can be toggled at runtime.

-- Translation files: `src/i18n/`
+- English and Arabic, handled with `i18next` + `i18next-browser-languagedetector`
+- Language auto-detected from browser; user can switch at runtime from the UI
-- RTL layout is applied automatically when Arabic is active
+- RTL layout applied automatically when Arabic is active (via Tailwind's `dir` utilities and `html[dir]` attribute)
-- Backend data (training content, simulation templates) is also bilingual — the API returns the appropriate language based on the request
+- Backend content (simulation templates, training modules, quiz questions) is also bilingual — the API returns the appropriate language based on the request

 ---

-## Key Pages
+## Notable Pages

-### SimulationCaught (`/simulation/caught/:token`)
+### `/simulation/caught/:token` — SimulationCaught
-Public page — no authentication required.
-Loaded when an employee clicks a phishing link.
-Fetches educational feedback from the API (`GET /simulations/feedback/<token>/`) and displays the red flags that should have been spotted, along with an explanation.
+Public page (no auth).
+Loaded when an employee clicks a phishing lure.
+Fetches educational feedback from `GET /simulations/feedback/<token>/` and displays the red flags the employee missed, a plain-language explanation, and next steps.

-### AcceptInvitation (`/accept-invitation/:token`)
+### `/accept-invitation/:token` — AcceptInvitation
-Public page — no authentication required.
-Validates the invitation token, shows the company name and pre-filled email, and lets the employee set their password to activate their account.
+Public page (no auth).
+Validates the invitation token, shows the inviting company's name and the pre-filled email, and lets the employee set their password.
+On success the account activates and verification is skipped (invite token proves ownership).

-### SimulationAnalytics (`/company/simulations/:id/analytics`)
+### `/company/simulations/:id/analytics` — SimulationAnalytics
-Polls the backend every 15 seconds to display live campaign stats: emails sent, opened, clicked, and reported.
-Includes charts for click rate over time and per-employee breakdown.
+Polls the backend every 15 seconds for live stats: emails sent, opened, clicked, reported.
+Charts click rate over time and per-employee breakdown.

-### CompanyEmployees (`/company/employees`)
+### `/company/employees` — CompanyEmployees
 Employee management hub.
-Displays all active employees with their risk scores.
-Includes an invite modal (sends invitation email), resend, and cancel actions for pending invitations.
+Lists active employees with risk scores; invite modal sends the invitation email; pending invitations support resend (rotates token) and cancel.

+### `/company/campaigns/*` — Awareness Campaigns
+Classification quiz campaigns.
+Admins create, assign, and view per-campaign statistics (completion rate, average score, risk distribution).

 ---